Add to your Claude Code skills

 Warning: This software is provided "as-is" without warranty of any kind, for research and educational purposes only.
 The authors do not condone the use of this tool for any illegal, unauthorized, or unethical activities.
 Users are solely responsible for ensuring their use complies with all applicable laws and regulations.
 By using this software, you agree to use it responsibly and at your own risk.

-/mcp (MCP specification compliant, JSON-only, no SSE)Screen introspection, system actions, touch actions, gestures, node actions, text input, utilities, file operations, app management, camera, intents, notifications, and location.
+/mcp (MCP specification compliant, JSON-only, no SSE)Screen introspection, system actions, touch actions, gestures, node actions, text input, utilities, file operations, app management, camera, intents, notifications, location, and sharing.

 All tool names use the android_ prefix by default (e.g., android_tap).
 When a device slug is configured (e.g., pixel7), the prefix becomes android_pixel7_ (e.g., android_pixel7_tap).